 - a.
-The existing uses and zoning of nearby property; - b.
-The extent to which property values are diminished by the particular zoning; - c.
-The extent to which the destruction of property values of the complaining party benefits the health, safety, or general welfare of the public; - d.
-The relative gain to the public as compared to the hardship imposed on the individual property owner; - e.
-The suitability of the property for the zoned purpose; - f.
-The length of time the property has been vacant as zoned, compared to development in the vicinity of the property; - g.
-The public need for the proposed use; and - h.
-The thoroughness with which the municipality has planned and zoned its land use.
+The existing uses and zoning of nearby property; - Surrounding uses are primarily commercial and institutional uses.
+The LaGrange Rd corridor has similar ORI zoning and medical clinic uses. - b.
+The extent to which property values are diminished by the particular zoning; - The rezoning would make the two lots a similar zoning district.
+No surrounding property values are expected to be affected. - c.
+The extent to which the destruction of property values of the complaining party benefits the health, safety, or general welfare of the public; - There is no evidence or expectation of affecting property values based on the zoning change. - d.
+The relative gain to the public as compared to the hardship imposed on the individual property owner; - The use would be permitted in either of the existing zoning districts.
+The rezoning is simply to align the zoning districts so the lots can be consolidated. - e.
+The suitability of the property for the zoned purpose; - The site is suitable being developed with a medical clinic use that is permitted in the zoning district. - f.
+The length of time the property has been vacant as zoned, compared to development in the vicinity of the property; - The property has been vacant for many years and not previously developed.
+The two different zoning districts would make consolidating or developing the lots difficult. - g.
+The public need for the proposed use; and - Additional medical service uses and provider options in the area benefits the community and larger metropolitan area's overall health and wellness.
+The medical clinic increases employment and drives traffic to the area that helps to support other surrounding commercial uses. - h.
+The thoroughness with which the municipality has planned and zoned its land use. - The area has largely been considered for a commercial use in previous plans but did not anticipate the lots would be developed together.
+Medical service uses have been approved nearby along the LaGrange Road corridor.